Trowee/tr_carbomb/README.md

 ## Preview
 https://streamable.com/pt35k9
-If you have any suggestions/ideas you can contact me on discord: _trowe_
+If you have any suggestions/ideas you can contact me on discord: _.trowe

 ## Features